Chart Color Schemes

 Mulgoa - Luddenham - Orchard Hills's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mulgoa-Luddenham-Orchard Hills shows excellent health outcomes, with very low prevalence of common conditions across all ages.
-Private health cover is high at approximately 61% (8,196 people), compared to Greater Sydney's 53.8%.
-Nationally, it stands at 55.3%.
+Mulgoa-Luddenham-Orchard Hills shows excellent health outcomes across all ages, with very low prevalence of common conditions.
+Private health cover stands at approximately 61% (8,204 people), compared to Greater Sydney's 53.8%.
+Nationally, it averages 55.3%.

-The most prevalent conditions are asthma and mental health issues, affecting 6.6% and 6.0% respectively.
-A total of 75.1% report no medical ailments, higher than Greater Sydney's 69.5%.
-The area has 12.8% seniors (1,712 people), lower than Greater Sydney's 14.1%.
-Senior health outcomes align with the general population's profile.
+Asthma and mental health issues are most prevalent, affecting 6.6% and 6.0%, respectively.
+Overall, 75.1% report no medical ailments, compared to Greater Sydney's 69.5%.
+The area has 12.8% of residents aged 65 and over (1,714 people), lower than Greater Sydney's 14.1%.
+Seniors' health outcomes align with the general population's profile.

 Frequently Asked Questions - Health